zychjoe/resume-app/README.md

 This project was created to introuce myself to potential employers.

+See it run here: https://joezych-resume-app.herokuapp.com

+(I's hosted for free so forgive a slow loading time as Dynos wake up.)

 ## It is powered by Create-React-App

 Check them out here: https://reactjs.org/docs/create-a-new-react-app.html#create-react-app